Rasputin (song): Majestic version

-On 26 February 2021, and after the resurgence of the song on TikTok, the North London DJ and producer Majestic released a revamped remix of the song credited to Majestic x Boney M. It has charted on the UK Singles Chart, US Billboard Hot Dance and Electronic Songs chart and across Europe.
+On 26 February 2021, and after the resurgence of the song on TikTok, North London DJ and producer Majestic released a revamped remix of the song credited to Majestic x Boney M. It has charted on the UK Singles Chart, the US Billboard Hot Dance and Electronic Songs chart and across Europe.
 This version only contains lyrics from the first verse and first chorus of the original track.